-Editor’s Note: As the clock winds down on The Vindicator’s final edition on Aug.
-31, we’re taking an occasional look back at how this 150-year-old newspaper memorialized in its editorials important events in the history of this nation and the world.
-To mark the 50th anniversary of man’s first steps on the moon, we republish the editorial of July 22, 1969.
+Editor’s Note: As the clock winds down on The Vindicator’s final edition Aug.
+31, we’re taking an occasional look back on how this 150-year-old news-paper memorialized in its editorials important events in the history of the nation and the world.
+Today, on the 50th anniversary of man’s first steps on the moon, we republish the editorial of July 21, 1969.

 ‘A Giant Leap for Mankind’